openXapps/web-apps-notes/README.md

 # OpenApps - Quick Notes

 Quick Notes is a [PWA](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) pet project, that allows you to take notes and save them to your local machine.
-You can export your current note list or import a backup note list.
-Notes are converted to base64 when saved to your local machine.
-Functionality highlights:
+**Functionality highlights**
 * Save notes to your local machine.
+* Notes are converted to base64 when saved to your local machine.
-* Export and import notes.
+* Export and import notes as [JSON](https://www.json.org/).
 * Copy the active note with one button.
 * Clear the note text area with one button.
 * Toolbox menu to convert active note to upper or lower case.
 Trim option to remove excess white space.